ignoreyellowflags/ELPaW/README.md

 &nbsp;&nbsp;(1).
 Calculate the influence of node j to node i, δij .<br />
 &nbsp;&nbsp;(2).
 Initialize a unique label of each node in the network. <br />
 &nbsp;&nbsp;The matrix S = {sij} is initially set to be an identity matrix. <br />
-repeat <br />
+&nbsp;&nbsp;repeat <br />
-(1).
+&nbsp;(1).
 Arrange the nodes in the network in a random order and save them in set σ orderly. <br />
-(2).
+&nbsp;(2).
 Update the label of node i one by one according to the order in σ.
 One can then assign node i to the community ωk with the highest plausibility and update the matrix S using Eqs.
 (20) and (21) until the maximum iteration number is reached or all domain labels become stable. <br />
+&nbsp;&nbsp;Output:  <br />
-Output: For each node, calculate the bba mi according <br />
-to the labels of each node i, and output the bba matrix <br />
-M = {mi}.
+&nbsp;For each node, calculate the bba (mass) according to the labels of each node i, and output the bba matrix M = {mi}.